Dufferin-Peel Catholic District School Board

 Learning Cycle Goals

-- Increase student application of scripture, sacrament and Catholic social teachings to daily life.
+- Increase, among all learner groups, student application of scripture, sacramental life, and Catholic social teachings to daily life, by increasing opportunities for student spiritual engagement in their faith formation.

 Learning Cycle Goals

-- Increase proportion of students meeting or exceeding provincial standard in literacy and numeracy.
+- Increase proportion meeting or exceeding provincial standard in literacy and numeracy.

-- Increase student critical thinking, communication, collaboration, innovation (global competencies).
+- Increase student critical thinking, communication, collaboration, and innovation.

 - Elevate organizational effectiveness.